 Performance Metrics

 This section is optional, and is not part of the inspection requirements, unless the option is elected to be implemented by the licensee.
-If elected, the metric information provided by the licensee, along with any data needed to validate the reported metric result, during the RFI submission shall assist the inspection team to conduct a more efficient inspection effort and better inform of the performance of the cybersecurity program.
+If elected, the metric information provided by the licensee, along with any data needed to validate the reported metric result, during the RFI submission shall assist the inspection team to conduct a more efficient inspection effort and better inform the inspection team of the performance of the cybersecurity program.
 In accordance with the CSP, licensees are required to confirm information, document results, and evaluate the effectiveness of existing cybersecurity programs and cybersecurity controls.
 [A3.1.2].

 Specific Guidance: